kirmar/delaysay/README.md

 - **"Reveal live key token"**
 - Save the signing secret in the SSM Parameter Store.
 Its parameter name should be the value of $DELAYSAY_STRIPE_API_KEY (but starting with a slash).
 It should be of type SecureString and encrypted with the KMS Key alias/aws/ssm.
 - Toggle on **"View test data"**, then **"Reveal test key token"**, and store the key the same way, this time in $DELAYSAY_STRIPE_TESTING_API_KEY (still starting with a slash).
-- Also add a hooks.slack.com endpoint??
+- TBD: Also add a hooks.slack.com endpoint?

 Save the Stripe signing signature: